luord/luord.github.io/content/Personal/hello.md

 So... that's it for today.

-Expect my next post to be about movies, probably.
-I'll alternate between Software Development and other stuff.
+UPDATE: I decided to dedicate my site mostly to Software after all.